AA/PPS 02.01.50 - Academic Program Review

 unscheduled time in the latter part of the site visit when the review team may meet with whomever it wishes;

-a meeting with the associate vice president or assistant vice president for Research and Federal Relations;
+a meeting with the associate vice president or assistant vice president for Research and Sponsored Programs;

 a meeting with the dean or associate dean of The Graduate College (if applicable);

-a meeting with the provost, associate provost, associate vice president for Academic Affairs, and the AVPIE (scheduled by the AVPIE); and
+a meeting with the provost and vice president for Academic Affairs, associate provost, associate vice president for Academic Affairs, and the AVPIE (scheduled by the AVPIE); and

 an exit interview with the academic unit summarizing the on-campus visit.